shuao-chen/shuao-chen.github.io/_posts/2026-03-27-determinant-vs-pseudo-determinant.md

 \end{align}
 $$

-This note is based on:
+This section is based on:
 - A block-matrix proof of $\det(AB)=\det(A)\det(B)$, [Zhihu note.](https://zhuanlan.zhihu.com/p/297827171)

 ### Pseudo-determinant and failure of multiplicativity